Norwegian Physical Society

 The Norwegian Physical Society (Norsk fysisk selskap) is a professional society in Norway for physicists.
 Formed in 1953, its purpose is to promote research, public understanding and cooperation within physics.
-Its magazine, running since 1956, is Fra Fysikkens Verden.
+Its magazine, first published in 1939, is Fra Fysikkens Verden.

-Chair is Asle Sudbø.
+The Chair of the society is Åshild Fredriksen.
 The society consists of six scientific sub-groups as well as the Norwegian Physics Teachers' Association, which have one member of the board each.